-2008-09: Played Midget AAA with the Dallas Stars Midget Major Tier 1 hockey club where he potted 29 goals and added 70 assists in a total of 70 games.
+2008-09: Anthony Hamburg played Midget AAA with the Dallas Stars Midget Major Tier 1 hockey club where he potted 29 goals and added 70 assists in a total of 70 games.

 2009-10: Hamburg is in the middle of a season long learning process with the Lancers.
 Not known for being an overly physical or defensive-minded player, Hamburg finds himself this season on a team that prides itself on being hard-working and solid at both ends of the ice.
 Hamburg has fared better than expected this season but has struggled to find the kind of ice time he has been accustom to thus far in his career.